 Hybrid Graduate Certificate Program

-Getting Started: Requirements for this non-Degree Graduate Certificate program include an undergraduate degree from an accredited institution and a completed online application.
+Getting Started: Requirements for this non-Degree Graduate Certificate program include an undergraduate degree from an accredited institution, transcripts and a completed online application.

-Hybrid Program Design: Students in this non-Degree program will be taking hybrid of courses on the medical campus with the masters degree students and online.
-The certificate program consists of four courses that explore:
+Students in this non-degree program will be taking both courses on the medical campus with the master’s degree students and online.
+The certificate program consists of four courses:

-GMS CI 675 Designing Clinical Research Studies – Fall Semester, On-campus
+- GMS CI 675 Designing Clinical Research Studies – Fall Semester, On campus.
+Fish & Hess Pino.
+4 cr.

-GMS CI 660 Good Clinical Practices in Clinical Research – Fall Semester, Online
+- GMS CI 660 OL Good Clinical Practices in Clinical Research – Fall Semester, Online.
+Lattanzi, 4 cr.

-GMS CI 640 Regulatory and Compliance Issues – Spring Semester, Online
+- GMS CI 640 OL Regulatory and Compliance Issues – Spring Semester, Online.
+Aulwes, 4cr.

-GMS CI 790 Seminar in Clinical Investigation – Spring Semester, On-campus
+- GMS CI 790 Seminar in Clinical Research – Spring Semester, On campus.
+Hess Pino & Weinberg, 2 cr.

-Students have the potential to complete the program in one academic year including.
+Students have the potential to complete the program in one academic year, including Summer Session II, if they opt to take two courses in the Fall, one in the Spring, and one in Summer.
 Students may also opt to take just one course per semester.

 Tuition & Fees